opensearch-project/opensearch-ruby/opensearch-transport/README.md

   ie. an instance of [`Logger`](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/logger/rdoc/Logger.html), [_log4r_](https://rubygems.org/gems/log4r), [_logging_](https://github.com/TwP/logging/), etc.

-* The {OpenSearch::Transport::Transport::Serializer::Base} implementations handle converting data for Elasticsearch (eg. to JSON).
+* The {OpenSearch::Transport::Transport::Serializer::Base} implementations handle converting data for OpenSearch (eg. to JSON).
 You can implement your own serializer.

 * {OpenSearch::Transport::Transport::Sniffer} allows to discover nodes in the cluster and use them as connections.